A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-63685: Quark Cloud Drive RCE Vulnerability

 CVE-2025-63685 is a DLL hijacking vulnerability in Quark Cloud Drive v3.23.2 that enables remote code execution.
-Attackers can exploit insecure library loading to execute malicious code.
+Attackers can place malicious DLLs in the startup directory for execution.
 This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-63685 Overview

-CVE-2025-63685 is a DLL Hijacking vulnerability affecting Quark Cloud Drive v3.23.2.
-This vulnerability stems from the insecure loading of system libraries, where the application does not validate the path or signature of regsvr32.exe it loads.
-An attacker can place a crafted malicious DLL in the application's startup directory, which will be loaded and executed when the user launches the program.
+CVE-2025-63685 is a DLL Hijacking vulnerability in Quark Cloud Drive v3.23.2.
+The application loads regsvr32.exe without validating its file path or digital signature.
+An attacker who can place a crafted malicious DLL in the application's startup directory achieves code execution when a user launches the program.
+The flaw is categorized under [CWE-491] and affects the desktop client distributed by Quark.

 Critical Impact